home - Electricity

 Bedroom

-Venetian decorative plaster is environmentally friendly and non-toxic and therefore almost universal option for the bedroom.
-Thanks to the wide color palette, this design will give the room airiness, individuality and chic.
+Venetian decorative plaster is environmentally friendly and non-toxic and therefore is almost a universal option for the bedroom.
+Thanks to a wide color palette, this design will give the room airiness, individuality and chic.

 Children's room